keensoft/alfresco-esign-cert/README.md

 Current addon release 1.6.2 is ***PROD***

 **Compatibility**
 The current version has been developed using Alfresco 5.0.d and Alfresco SDK 2.1.1, although it runs in Alfresco 5.1.x

+* Use 1.7.1 for Alfresco 201707 (aka Alfresco 5.2)

+* Use 1.8.0+ for Alfresco 201806 (aka Alfresco 6.0)

 Browser compatibility: 100% supported (refer previous paragraph)